isomerpages/moe-westspringsec/_links/Sec 123 Meet the Parents Session.md

 </p>
 <p>With reference to the PG message sent about the Meet-The-Parents-Session
-(MTPS) for Secondary 1, 2 and 3, MTPS will be conducted in our school on Friday, 30 May 2025, 9 am -1 pm.</p>
+(MTPS) for Secondary 1, 2 and 3, MTPS will be conducted in our school on Tuesday, 28 October 2025, 8 am - 1 pm.</p>
 <p>Please search for your child's/ward's subject teachers in the table below
 and click on his/her Booking Link to book an appointment to meet the teachers.
-The booking form will be available until 28 May (Wed) 10pm.</p>
+The booking form will be available until 27 October (Mon) 5pm.</p>
 <p>Please note that some teachers may be away or may not be available at
 certain slots due to other school duties.</p>
 <p>If you are unable to book a timeslot, please contact the teacher at his/her
 email address to arrange an alternate date and time.</p>
-<p><a href="https://drive.google.com/file/d/1sS16rsxbA6NRUv1IMblItTtlmVVPv4F0/view?usp=drive_link" rel="noopener nofollow" target="_blank">If you need to confirm the names of the Form Teachers, please click here.</a>
+<p><a href="https://drive.google.com/file/d/1jhOGFF1T_tK1K-I6ycvqutHHCRAz5EUH/view?usp=drive_link" rel="noopener nofollow" target="_blank">If you need to confirm the names of the Form Teachers, please click here.</a>
 </p>
 <p><a href="https://docs.google.com/spreadsheets/d/1PU4V3ZClhXpgPmLA1odAsz-j-54ZR112KhcBwI4BMZ8/edit?gid=484181669#gid=484181669" rel="noopener noreferrer nofollow" target="_blank">If you need to confirm the names of the Subject Teachers, please click here.</a>
 </p>